vistadataproject/vistadataproject.github.io/demo/index.md

     ```shell
     $ git clone  https://github.com/vistadataproject/nodeVISTA
     ```
-* cd to the _nodeVista/setup/_ directory
+* Change to the _nodeVista/setup/_ directory

     ```shell
     $ cd nodeVista/setup/
     ```

-* if you have installed nodeVISTA before, then clear out your current setup ...
+* If you have installed nodeVISTA before, then clear out your current setup ...

    ```shell
    $ vagrant destroy
    ```

 * run the following:

     ```shell
     $ vagrant up
     ```

     The initial Vagrant up process will download a pre-built nodeVISTA vagrant box.
 The box is ~2.6gb in size and may take awhile to initally download.
 The box will be cached and subsequent deployments will not take as long.

-The
-    VirtualBox VMs are stored under /Users/{user}/VirtualBox VMs/  (on MacOS)
+    Note, on MacOS, the VirtualBox VMs are stored under /Users/{user}/VirtualBox VMs/

 * Confirm access to the virtual machine via ssh: